Rowiz49/pf2e-wands-and-scrolls/README.md

 ![All Downloads](https://img.shields.io/github/downloads/rowiz49/pf2e-wands-and-scrolls/total?style=for-the-badge)

-# PF2e Wands And Staves
+# PF2e Wands And Scrolls

 Automate adding spells from scrolls and wands to your spellcasting tab.